 Point Defects, Surfaces 1 and 2

-There shall be no more than 50 point defects of radius greater than 2 m within the central 225 mm diameter on each surface.
-Average Density of defects less than 2m radius must be less than or equal to 5 per 4mm2
+There shall be no more than 100 point defects of radius greater than 2 m within the central 250 mm diameter on each surface.
+Density of defects less than 2m radius must be less than or equal to 1/mm2

 Scratch and Point Defect Inspection Method

 1. The surface is examined visually by two observers independently.
-The examination is done against a dark background using a fiber optic illumination system of at least 200 W total power.
+The examination is done in a dark room, against a dark background using an illumination system of at least 150 W total power.
 A 100% inspection of the surface is carried out.
 Pits and scratches down to 2 micrometers in width can be detected using this method of inspection.
 Any scratches or sleeks that are detected will be measured using a calibrated eyepiece.

 2. Further inspection will be done with a minimum 6X eyeglass using the same illumination conditions, again with two observers.
 Sleeks down to 0.5 micrometers wide can be detected using this method.
 The surface will be scanned along one or two chords from centre to edge, then at ten positions around the edge, and ten to fifteen positions near the centre.

-3. An inspection is then carried out with a dark or bright field microscope, with 5x objective at four positions at each of the following locations:

-Within 10mm of the center of the surface.

-Equally spaced along the circumference of a centered, 60 mm diameter circle.

-Equally spaced along the circumference of a centered, 120 mm diameter circle

-Surface Figure, measured over the central 225mm diameter
+Surface Figure, measured over the central 250 mm diameter

 Surface 1: Nominally Flat.
-Radius of curvature: Flat > 300 Km concave, >1000 Km convex Astigmatism: < 8 nm Amplitude of the Zernike coefficient Z2, 2 as defined in Born and Wolf pp. 523-525.
+Radius of curvature: Flat > 300 Km concave, >1000 Km convex

-Surface 2: Nominally flat.
-Surface two should be polished such that the Radius of curvature of Surface 1 as measured through Surface 2 and the material is > | 300 Km|
+Surface 2, measured in transmission, reflected back from Surface 1: Nominally flat.
+Surface two should be polished such that the Radius of curvature of Surface 1 as measured through Surface 2 and the material is > | 300 | Km

 Surface Error, Low Spatial Frequency: measurement aperture to 1 mm-1

 The following root mean square standard deviation (σrms) values are calculated from the phase maps which are to be provided with each optic.
-For this calculation the amplitudes for the best fit Zernike terms Z0,0, Z1,1, Z2,0 and Z2,2 or corresponding Seidel aberrations are subtracted from the phase map.
+For this calculation the amplitudes for the best fit piston, tilt and power, or corresponding Zernike coefficients, are subtracted from the phase map.
 Known bad pixels may be excluded from this calculation.

-Surface 1, Frequency Band: < 1 mm -1 Measured over the central 300 mm diameter aperture: σrms < 3 nanometers Measured over the central 225 mm diameter aperture: σrms < 2 nanometers
+Surface 1, Frequency Band: < 1 mm -1 Measured over the central 360 mm diameter aperture: σrms < 3 nanometers Measured over the central 250 mm diameter aperture: σrms < 2 nanometers

+Single Pass Transmitted wavefront error - Frequency Band: < 0.166 mm -1 Calculated after subtracting the best fit piston, tilt and power, or corresponding Zernike coefficients from the phase map.

-Surface 2 - Frequency Band: < 1 mm -1 Measured over the central 300 mm diameter aperture: σrms < 4 nanometers Measured over the central 225 mm diameter aperture: σrms < 2 nanometers
+In the central 360 mm diameter aperture: σrms < 4.0 nanometers In the central 250 mm diameter aperture: σrms < 2.0 nanometers

 Error, High Spatial Frequency: 1– 750 mm -1

 Surface 1 HSF error σrms < 0.3 nanometers measured at the following locations: 1.
-Within 2mm of the center of the surface.
-2. Four positions equally spaced along the circumference of a centered, 60 mm diameter circle.
-3. Three positions equally spaced along the circumference of a centered, 120 mm diameter circle.
+Within 2 mm of the center of the surface.
+2. Four positions equally spaced along the circumference of a centered, 125 mm diameter circle.
+3. Three positions equally spaced along the circumference of a centered, 250 mm diameter circle.

 Surface 2 HSF error σrms < 0.5 nanometer measured at the following location: 1.
 Within 2mm of the center of the surface.